DaleLore/daily_co/README.md

 <hr>

 # Daily.co API Events
 In the Daily.co docs, these are specific events we can listen for and react to with the JS functions (or callbacks): https://docs.daily.co/reference/daily-js/events.
-We're going to break the participants into local user and other users.
+We're going to code this raise hand feature by first creating the local participant and then other participants.

-### Daily.co API Events: Local Participant
+### Local Participant
-For a local participant, we want to know when they join, click on a button when they raise their hand, and when they leave.
-We're going to use daily-js video call events for our local participant and create a customized JavaScript event listener.
+For a local participant, we want to know when they join, when they clicked on a button to raise their hand, and when they leave.
+We're going to use daily-js video call events for our local participant and create a customized JavaScript event listener for that raising hand feature.

+### Daily.co API Events
 * `on()`: This is an instance method that we'll add after joining the call and will evoke after callframe.
 This method will include an eventName as well as a callback.
 The eventName could be any of the Events listed in the daily-js docs: https://docs.daily.co/reference/daily-js/events.
 The callbacks are the functions you'll create.

 * `joined-meeting`: This meeting event is when a local participant joins the call.
 It will return a list of all the participants: https://docs.daily.co/reference/daily-js/events/meeting-events#joined-meeting